Top machine learning use cases

 1 Improved efficiency

-When ML algorithms and models are properly applied, they can automate mundane tasks and reduce the amount of time and effort employees spend on a complex task.
+When ML algorithms and models, including artificial neural networks, are properly applied, they can automate mundane tasks and reduce the amount of time and effort employees spend on a complex task.
 This way, ML allows companies to allocate resources on strategic initiatives and high-value projects.

 2 Enhanced customer experience

-By leveraging ML technology to analyze customer data, businesses can gain unique insights into customer needs and preferences.
+By leveraging ML models such as decision trees to analyze customer data, businesses can gain unique insights into customer needs and preferences.
 With this data on hand, they can create more personalized experiences and sufficiently increase customer loyalty and satisfaction.

 3 Streamlined decision-making